Networks of Causal Abstractions: A Sheaf-theoretic Framework

+\end{remark} Notably, in the proposed sheaf-theoretic framework, CA relationships can be either inferred from given causal models (\emph{deductive approach}) or enforced through the network sheaf--i.e., its topology and associated maps--to construct causal AI systems with desired properties (\emph{inductive approach}).
+Additionally, high-level CK can also be embedded into the low-level.
+Thus, to model the dynamics of CK over the network sheaf, we need a single \emph{functorial} object that captures both abstraction and embedding.
+Here, the term \enquote{functorial} is used in its categorical meaning: the investigated object is an \emph{arrow from the source to the target categories}.

-We adopt the general setting in \cite{d2025causal}, specifically without assuming: \emph{(i)} complete specification of the SCMs; \emph{(ii)} knowledge of their causal DAGs; \emph{(iii)} their functional forms; \emph{(iv)} availability of interventional data; or \emph{(v)} jointly sampled observational data.
+Toward our goal, we adopt the general setting in \cite{d2025causal}, specifically without assuming: \emph{(i)} complete specification of the causal models; \emph{(ii)} knowledge of their causal DAGs; \emph{(iii)} their functional forms; \emph{(iv)} availability of interventional data; or \emph{(v)} jointly sampled observational data.
 Thus, we work at the CK level.

+Let us start from the source category.
 Each poset can be read as a category having at most one arrow between any two distinct objects.
-Further, the properties of \Poset{[N]} above follow naturally: \emph{reflexivity} from the identity morphism \catidentity{i}; \emph{antisymmetry} from the fact that CLCA is oriented from low- to high-level; and \emph{transitivity} from the compositionality of CLCAs, as formalized in \Cref{lemma:composedCA}.
+Furthermore, the properties of \Poset{[N]} above naturally follow: \emph{reflexivity} from the identity morphism \catidentity{i}; \emph{antisymmetry} from the fact that CLCA is oriented from low- to high-level; and \emph{transitivity} from the compositionality of CLCAs, as formalized in Lem.\nb\ref{lemma:composedCA}.